 This recipe will feed quite a few heads, roughly five to ten people, depending on how hungry they all are.
 You can easily scale the recipe down if you feel like you don’t need that much food.

-The video below is super handy if you love to see how to cook things visually.
+The video below is super handy if you want to see how to make Philly cheesesteak in the slow cooker.
 If you like the video, then please don’t hesitate to subscribe to get even more slow cooker video recipes.

 Alternatively, if you’re more of a written recipe type of person, then you can find one right underneath the video.